canvas

 member is true if the context has an alpha channel, or false if it was forced to be opaque.desynchronized

-member is true if the context can be desynchronized.The CanvasFillRule
+member is true if the context can be desynchronized.colorSpace

 enumeration is used to select the fill rule algorithm by which to determine if a point is inside or outside a path.